goblinfactory/konsole/README.md

 # Why did I write Konsole?

-Q: What do I (Alan Hemmings) use my own package for, and why do I put so much effort in?
+I wrote Konsole to allow me to write simple test projects, or "reference architecture" projects when evaulating various libraries, (for example, `Akka.net`, `memstate` or `eventstor` ) It allows me to write simple console apps that are easy to understand and render in a visually simple way, especially when there are multiple threads, actors or servers that I need to visual represent without getting sidetracked building a WPF or windforms or web application.

-A: I use it to allow me to write simple test projects, or "reference architecture" projects when evaulating various libraries, (for example, `Akka.net`, `memstate` or `eventstor` ) It allows me to write simple console apps that are easy to understand and render in a visually simple way, especially when there are multiple threads, actors or servers that I need to visual represent without getting sidetracked building a WPF or windforms or web application.
+A big benefit to me is being able to visually describe in text any complex screen layout and application without requiring images.

-I'm now also using it for more serious applications.
+I'm now also using it for other serious applications besides learning material.
 I'm using `Konsole` in `Gunner` a `.NET` testing library similar to `Gattling` that I need to put code under stress when evaulating different enterprise messaging libraries.

 # Open source projects already using Konsole